sagarswamirao/publisher/README.md

         * **Usage:** To connect an MCP client, point it to `http://<PUBLISHER_HOST>:<MCP_PORT>/mcp`.
 See the [MCP Documentation](https://modelcontextprotocol.io/) for client examples.
     * **SQL API (coming soon):**
         * **Purpose:** Connect to you existing tools.
+    * **Malloy Package Format:** The Publisher Server loads semantic models, notebooks, and transformations based on the Malloy Package format.
+This format is designed to integrate seamlessly with standard developer practices.
+    * **Goal: Scalability and Governance through Standard Practices:** Enable engineers to manage, version, test, and distribute their data transformations and semantic models using familiar workflows (local development, CI/CD) and distribution mechanisms (e.g., packages, container images, registries).
+This aims to scale data development far beyond the limitations of current ad-hoc approaches.
+Crucially, leveraging these standard software engineering practices provides a natural form of **governance**.
+When a versioned package is pushed by a trusted source to a central repository or registry, that specific version effectively becomes the blessed or "governed" definition for consumption.
+This contrasts sharply with the complex, often bespoke processes required by traditional data catalogs or BI tools to achieve similar levels of trust and governance for data assets.
+    * **Structure:** A Malloy package is currently defined as a directory containing:
+        * One or more `.malloy` files defining data models, queries, and transformations.
+        * Optionally, one or more `.malloynb` files (Malloy Notebooks) for ad hoc analysis, exploration, and dashboard-like presentation.
+        * A `publisher.json` manifest file.
+    * **Manifest (`publisher.json`):** Contains metadata about the package.
+Currently, it supports `name`, `version`, and `description` fields.
+This schema will be expanded significantly as Publisher evolves to better support dependency management, versioning, and integration with package/container registries, further strengthening the governance model.

 **2. Publisher SDK (`packages/sdk/`)**